Kvk0699/Machine-learning-algorithms-Implementation-in-python-/README.md

 Basic Machine Learning algorithms are implemented in python.
-For most of the algorithms datasets are taken from the inbuilt datasets in sckit learn library.
+For most of the algorithms datasets are taken from the inbuilt datasets in sklearn library.